Why We Skip the Pitch Competition

 “What I expected coming into the program was lectures and office hours.
 What we got was a lot more intense than that,” says Michelle Wei, Co-founder & CEO of Four-Forty Imaging.
 “We got so much information – information about things we didn’t know we needed know.
 It’s incredibly helpful for developing a roadmap for fundraising.”

-Michelle Wei, Co-founder & CEO of Four-Forty Imaging, Capital Readiness June 2024
+Michelle Wei, Capital Readiness June 2024

 “This program has been the executive MBA for startups...
 I’ve learned more in two days than I have in the three other accelerator programs I’ve participated in.”